HHA to CNA

 One other very important thing to understand is that since there is no central testing authority or certification for HHAs, each Home Health Agency will provide the standard AHCA test for their HHAs, and there can be variations in the way these agencies will provide the tests.
 The test you took as an HHA may or may not be very similar to the CNA test.
 The clinical portion of the CNA exam will test you on randomly assigned skills.
 You may get lucky and be tested only on skills that overlap with your HHA duties, or you may get unlucky and have only CNA exclusive duties on your test.
 It is important to be prepared for all prior to attending your exam.

 Unfortunately, at this moment we only offer a CNA class for the state of Florida.
 Under Florida law, a CNA can work as an HHA with no further certification; therefore we recommend prospective students that qualify to take our course regardless of whether they are targeting a job as an HHA or CNA.
+There is really no HHA online certification in Florida.
 If you are exclusively interested in HHA jobs, you have several options available.
 The best option tends to be to apply for a job with a Home Health Agency directly as many will provide you and cover the cost of HHA training.
 You can also check out a list of non-public adult schools which offer HHA programs in Florida here.
 Regardless of your choice, we wish you the best of luck on your medical career!